sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 Races: Biata, Stone Elf
 ```

 This feature grants all the abilities listed in the Ninth Edition NERO rulebook under Mentalist.
-In addition, a character with this skill may expend their powers for the day to act as an Inspiration spell on a friendly target.
+In addition, a character with this skill may expend their powers for the day to function as an Inspiration spell on a friendly target.
 It is activated with 3 seconds of role-play and the phrase "I invoke inspiration."
 It is then delivered by touch only.
 It counts as a character's one use of the Inspiration effect, as if it were the spell.

 ### Crossbow Mastery